ChicoState/djsongmatch-ux/phaseIII/README.md

 from top to bottom.
 Another respondent appreciated our placement of the search bar and requested no changes to the layout.

+Our user studies demanded that each user attempt 3 tasks using a development build of our app, and then complete two additional tasks using competitor apps Spotify and Sort by Tune, respectively.
 Among the six (n=6) participants from the user studies, two participants failed to complete Task 1, while the other four successfully completed Task 1.
 For both of the participants that failed to complete Task 1, this might have come as a result of the Task's wording, which might not have made it clear enough that they were expected to include the input song in the playlist as well.
 All six participants successfully completed Tasks 2 through 5.

-Completion rates for the tasks demonstrated below.
-Note that participants completed Tasks 4 and 5 using the competitor apps Spotify and Sort by Tune, respectively.

 ![Completion Rate Stacked Bar Chart](completion-count-stacked-bar-chart.png)

 Participant reports of perceived difficulty for tasks determined that Task 2 challenged participants the most when using our app.
 Participants found Task 3 to be the easiest task to complete.
+Notably, the tasks that users struggled on the most were the ones done on our competitor apps.
+Tasks 4 and 5, done on Spotify and Sort By Tune, respectively, had overall much lower difficulty ratings, and were the only tasks that had difficulty rating responses below a 4.
 Detailed counts for difficulty ratings are shown in the graph below:

 ![User-Perceived Difficulty for